connectome-neuprint/neuPrint/update_scripts/README.md

 ## Incrementally updating neo4j

-merge and split segment operations have been implemented.
+merge and split segment operations have been implemented, as well as a function to update segment properties.
 A NeuPrintUpdater object first needs to be created with the location of neuprint http server and the datset.
 Multiple transactions can be executed for the same updater.
 For all functions, an optional debug variable, when true, will prevent the database from being written.
+Note: any update to the node currently results in an automatic update to a timestamp property stored in the :Segment.

 ### Split